severalnines/docs/installation.rst

-	mysql -uroot -p -e 'DROP SCHEMA IF EXISTS cmon; CREATE SCHEMA cmon' mysql -uroot -p -e 'DROP SCHEMA IF EXISTS dcps; CREATE SCHEMA dcps' mysql -uroot -p -e 'GRANT ALL PRIVILEGES ON *.* TO "cmon"@"localhost" IDENTIFIED BY "[cmonpassword]" WITH GRANT OPTION' mysql -uroot -p -e 'GRANT ALL PRIVILEGES ON *.* TO "cmon"@"127.0.0.1" IDENTIFIED BY "[cmonpassword]" WITH GRANT OPTION' mysql -uroot -p -e 'GRANT ALL PRIVILEGES ON *.* TO "cmon"@"[ClusterControl main IP address]" IDENTIFIED BY "[cmonpassword]" WITH GRANT OPTION' mysql -uroot -p -e 'FLUSH PRIVILEGES'
+	mysql -uroot -p -e 'DROP SCHEMA IF EXISTS cmon; CREATE SCHEMA cmon' mysql -uroot -p -e 'DROP SCHEMA IF EXISTS dcps; CREATE SCHEMA dcps' mysql -uroot -p -e 'GRANT ALL PRIVILEGES ON *.* TO "cmon"@"localhost" IDENTIFIED BY "{cmonpassword}" WITH GRANT OPTION' mysql -uroot -p -e 'GRANT ALL PRIVILEGES ON *.* TO "cmon"@"127.0.0.1" IDENTIFIED BY "{cmonpassword}" WITH GRANT OPTION' mysql -uroot -p -e 'GRANT ALL PRIVILEGES ON *.* TO "cmon"@"{ClusterControl main IP address}" IDENTIFIED BY "{cmonpassword}" WITH GRANT OPTION' mysql -uroot -p -e 'FLUSH PRIVILEGES'

-.. note:: Replace ``[ClusterControl main IP address]`` and ``[cmonpassword]`` with respective values.
+.. note:: Replace ``{ClusterControl main IP address}`` and ``{cmonpassword}`` with respective values.

 7. Import cmon and dcps schema structure and data: